Xi to be first Chinese president to attend Davos forum

-BEIJING (AP) — China’s President Xi Jinping will attend the World Economic Forum next week, becoming the first Chinese head of state to do so.
+GENEVA (AP) — China’s President Xi Jinping will attend the World Economic Forum next week, becoming the first Chinese head of state to do so at the annual gathering of business leaders, politicians and cultural icons in the Swiss Alpine town of Davos.

-A spokesman of China’s foreign ministry said Tuesday that as part of an official visit to Switzerland, Xi will attend the annual economic meeting in the ski resort of Davos on Jan.
-17.
+As part of an official visit to Switzerland, Xi will attend and open the annual economic meeting in the ski resort of Davos on Jan.
+17, accompanied by the largest delegation of officials from China since the world’s most populous country first participated at the forum nearly four decades ago.

-Xi’s attendance comes as China has sought to be more influential globally and present the Asian power as a force for stability and champion of globalization and opponent of protectionism.
+Xi’s attendance comes as China has sought to be more influential globally and present itself as a force for stability and champion of globalization and opponent of protectionism.
+The Davos forum takes place during a week when the United States, home to the world’s largest economy, will be focused on Donald Trump’s Jan.
+20 inauguration as president.

-Lu Kang, the spokesman, says Xi’s Jan.
-15-18 trip to Switzerland will also include visits to the offices of the United Nations and the World Health Organization in Geneva, and the International Olympics Committee’s headquarters in Lausanne.
+“We are all aware that we are now in the transition in the world to a multilateral, to a multipolar, geopolitical and geo-economic structure,” World Economic Forum founder Klaus Schwab told reporters in Geneva on Tuesday.

 Most Read Stories